Skip to main content

 An imbalance occurs when the production of one or more hormones becomes dysregulated, either too high or too low.
 This disruption is akin to static on a communication line.
 The messages your cells receive become garbled, incomplete, or are absent altogether.
 Without clear instructions, cellular processes begin to degrade.

 This degradation is a gradual process.
 It begins subtly, at a microscopic level, long before overt symptoms manifest.
-The long-term effects of these untreated imbalances are cumulative, leading to a progressive decline in and, consequently, a decline in your overall health and function.
+The long-term effects of these untreated imbalances are cumulative, leading to a progressive decline in cellular health and, consequently, a decline in your overall health and function.

 The Concept of Hormonal Axes

 Hormonal control is organized into elegant feedback loops known as axes.
-A primary example is the Hypothalamic-Pituitary-Gonadal (HPG) axis, which governs reproductive function and the production of like testosterone and estrogen.
+A primary example is the Hypothalamic-Pituitary-Gonadal (HPG) axis, which governs reproductive function and the production of sex hormones like testosterone and estrogen.
 The hypothalamus in the brain releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 These hormones then travel to the gonads (testes in men, ovaries in women) to stimulate the production of testosterone and estrogen.
 The levels of these sex hormones in the blood are monitored by the hypothalamus and pituitary, which adjust their own hormone release accordingly.
 This is a self-regulating system designed to maintain balance.
 An interruption at any point in this axis can lead to a systemic hormonal deficit.